Fucose

 Fucose is a hexose deoxy sugar with the chemical formula C6H12O5.
 It is found on N-linked glycans on the mammalian, insect and plant cell surface.
 Fucose is the fundamental sub-unit of the seaweed polysaccharide fucoidan.
-The α(1→3) linked core of fucose is a suspected carbohydrate antigen for IgE-mediated allergy.
+The α(1→3) linked core of fucoidan is a suspected carbohydrate antigen for IgE-mediated allergy.

 Two structural features distinguish fucose from other six-carbon sugars present in mammals: the lack of a hydroxyl group on the carbon at the 6-position (C-6) (thereby making it a deoxy sugar) and the L-configuration.
 It is equivalent to 6-deoxy--galactose.

 In the fucose-containing glycan structures, fucosylated glycans, fucose can exist as a terminal modification or serve as an attachment point for adding other sugars.

 In human N-linked glycans, fucose is most commonly linked α-1,6 to the reducing terminal β-N-acetylglucosamine.
 However, fucose at the non-reducing termini linked α-1,2 to galactose forms the H antigen, the substructure of the A and B blood group antigens.

 Fucose is released from fucose-containing polymers by an enzyme called α-fucosidase found in lysosomes.